 Personal Data should be processed fairly and lawfully and, should not be processed unless certain conditions are met.

-All Personal Data processed must satisfy at least one of the conditions of Schedule 2 of the Act.
+All Personal Data processed must satisfy at least one of the conditions of Schedule 2 of the Regulation.
 The requirements of Schedule 2 can be summarised as follows:

 - to perform a contract with the individual;